-MEDICAL SERVICES MINIMUM REQUIREMENTS FOR DRAG MEETING
+5.1 MEDICAL SERVICES MINIMUM REQUIREMENTS FOR DRAG MEETING

 PERSONNEL VEHICLES

-Doctors MO Paramedic(s) PM First Aid personnel Ambulance(s) Fast Intervention Vehicle Special Notes
+Doctors Paramedic(s) First Aid Ambulance(s) Fast Intervention Special

+MO PM personnel Vehicle Notes

-Drag Race 1 MO or 1 Paramedic 2 1
+Drag Race e 1 MO or 1 Paramedic 2 1

-- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity). - 2 Paramedic (PM) A State Registered Paramedic with the HPC (Health Professions Council).
-Paramedics must have appropriate personal medical malpractice insurance cover. - 3 Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: - Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
-First aid medicaments and materials. - Technical: Radio communication.
-Visible and audible signals - Staffing: An ambulance must be staffed by two First Aid Personnel (who can be the two minimum First Aid Personnel. - An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement. - 4 First Aid Personnel A person holding a current certificate of First Aid competency.
+- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity). - 2.
+Paramedic (PM) A State Registered Paramedic with the HPC (Health Professions Council).
+Paramedics must have appropriate personal medical malpractice insurance cover. - Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is:

+Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
+First aid medicaments and materials.

+Staffing: An ambulance must be staffed by two First Aid Personnel (who can be the two minimum First Aid Personnel.

+- An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement. - 4.
+First Aid Personnel A person holding a current certificate of First Aid competency.
 (Where an event open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned).